Country

 Step by Step Guides

-Thank you for purchasing our new Floral Sampler kit!
+Thank you for purchasing our Floral Sampler kit!

 Our sampler kit is a little bit different from your usual sampler.
 Not only will you be get to learn 14 lovely new stitching techniques but the finished product is actually something you'll want to display in your home!